Pieve San Giacomo: Origins

 Pieve San Giacomo owes its origins to the important area where it was located, namely, very close to the city of Cremona and crossed by the Via Postumia.
-The territory where the town now stands was subject to the invasions of the Gauls, so only the continued presence of the community could serve as an effective active defense.
+The territory where the town now stands was subject to the invasions of the Gauls, so only the continued presence of the community could serve as an effective active defence.
 Some accounts by historian Don Angelo Grandi confirm that Bishop Babila was beheaded right on the Via Postumia; he later became the patron saint of the village.
 However, the parish church was dedicated to St. James the Apostle in the 11th century by Countess Matilde de Canossa, as she was particularly devoted to the saint.

 In the Po Valley, after the fall of the Western Roman Empire, the Franks settled.
 Centuries later, they erected a monastery sacred to St. Benedict; Benedictine monks remained in Pieve San Giacomo until the 1600s, such evidence being evidenced by the discovery of two tombs with the remains of two friars rediscovered in 1963.

 20th century

 Young craftsman Giuseppe Borghisani obtained a diploma as a mechanical expert and began designing chandeliers in Pieve San Giacomo for Murano glassworks.
 His artistic talents led him to create works that can still be seen today in Monte Carlo, Paris, and London.

 Of note was the Manfredi firm, founded by Amilcare Manfredi, who was eager to push industrial production.
-The firm processed more than 25 thousand square meters of wood annually and was a world leader in wood paneling.
+The firm processed more than 25 thousand square metres of wood annually and was a world leader in wood panelling.
 The company had to close its doors in 1994 due to a severe crisis that had led workers to occupy the municipal headquarters in Pieve San Giacomo the previous year.

 After World War II, the Auricchio dairy was established in Gazzo.
 To this day, the dairy processes 2,000 quintals of milk daily, obtaining mainly the typical provolone cheese.

 In 1954 the Unione sportiva Pievese (cycling) arose, which later became U.S. Decordi-Pievese, and under the able presidency of master Ivan Masseroni captured successes a little everywhere.
 In 1967, the blue-and-white club changed disciplines, switching to soccer, and in this area, too, it managed to reap laurels and acclaim.
 U.S. Pievese has the merit of having built, locally and at its total expense, the first sports facility: the "Amedeo Manfredi" field.

 In 1974, as part of the oratory, a few boys chose a hitherto unknown sport: field hockey.
 In the span of a few years, this club, U.S. Pier Giorgio Frassati, reached the highest national heights (A/2).